burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Replace comments with white space.

 5. Split program text by preprocessor tokens.
-The tokens for the C preprocessor are mainly like the tokens used by the C compiler, except for some differences.
+The tokens for the C preprocessor are similar to tokens used by the C compiler, except for some differences.
 Example: Token `##` is a concatenation operator for words in a source code.
-It is the valid operator for the C preprocessor, but it is an invalid token for the operator in a proper C++ program.
+It is the valid operator for the C preprocessor, but it is an invalid token for the operator in a proper C or C++ program.

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language directives, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).